-EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION
+FOR RENTERS AT HIGHEST RISK OF EVICTION

 ARE YOU ELIGIBLE TO APPLY?

-- Renter must be scheduled by the Sheriff for eviction or there must be an active Warrant for Possession (Writ of Restitution) that would allow the Sheriff to evict or there must be a Judgment for Possession (the Failure to Pay Rent complaint signed by a judge after a hearing) in favor of the current landlord issued within the past 60 days.
+- Applicant must be scheduled by the Sheriff for eviction or there must be an active Warrant for Possession (Writ of Restitution) that would allow the Sheriff to evict or there must be a Judgment for Possession (the Failure to Pay Rent complaint signed by a judge after a hearing) in favor of the current landlord issued within the past 60 days.

 - Name